ssokolow/fastdupes/README.rst

 Exact Comparison Mode
 =====================

-If the :option:`-E` switch is provided on the command line, the final full-content SHA1 hashing will be omitted.
+If the ``-E`` switch is provided on the command line, the final full-content SHA1 hashing will be omitted.
 Instead, all of the files in each group will be read from the disk in parallel, comparing chunk-by-chunk and subdividing the group as differences appear.